byuccl/dac_sdc_2022/_labs/lab_vivado_hls.md

 inserted pragmas throughout the user guide, and a full reference is given in Chapter 4 (p.415).
 \end{itemize}

-%\textbf{Other than the added pragmas/directives, your program should look the same with baseline.}

-\textbf{Your proposed solution must meet the clock period constraint, and must not exceed the resources available on the targeted FPGA (xc7z020clg484-1).}
+**Your proposed solution must meet the clock period constraint, and must not exceed the resources available on the targeted FPGA (xc7z020clg484-1).**

-%In this experiment, please avoid unrolling the outermost loop (i.e., the one that iterate 1800 times) so your design would not require excessive chip area.
-For the sake of simplicity, please try to only use fixed-bound {\tt for} loop(s) in your program.
-Note that data-dependent {\tt for} and {\tt while} loops are synthesizable but may lead to a variable-latency design that would complicate your reporting (\emph{You will need to enable C-RTL co-simulation to get the actual cycle count for a design with data-dependent loop bounds}).
+For the sake of simplicity, please try to only use fixed-bound *for* loop(s) in your program.
+Note that data-dependent *for* and *while* loops are synthesizable but may lead to a variable-latency design that would complicate your reporting (*You would need to perform C-RTL co-simulation to get the actual cycle count for a design with data-dependent loop bounds*).

 \section{Class Results}
 On Piazza I will post a link to a Google Sheets document where you should post the results of your best solution.
 There will be two categories for rankings: